iem-projects/pd-acre/ds/acre_ds.rst

     It would make me happy, if some native English speaker will edit this documentation and englishfy it.

-(c) GPL, algorythmics, IEM, winfried ritsch
+(c) GPL, acre - algorythmics, IEM, winfried ritsch